Lucie Šafářová: 2014: First major semifinal

-2015: Grand Slam doubles titles, singles final & top-5 player, struggles with illness
+2015: Major doubles titles, singles final & top-5 player, struggles with illness

 Šafářová had a slow start to the year with a first-round loss at the Sydney International to Samantha Stosur.
 At the Australian Open, she suffered another first-round exit to Yaroslava Shvedova.
 Despite the early loss in singles, she rebounded by capturing her first Grand Slam title in doubles.
 Partnering with Bethanie Mattek-Sands, they defeated the 14th seeded team of Chan Yung-jan and Zheng Jie.

 Šafářová then played at Antwerp and lost in the quarterfinals to fellow Czech Karolína Plíšková.
 She next traveled to Dubai where she made it to the quarterfinals by upsetting defending champion Venus Williams along the way.
 However, in the quarterfinals she lost again to Plíšková.
 At the Qatar Open, she defeated former Grand Slam champion Samantha Stosur, fifth seed Ekaterina Makarova, sixth seed Andrea Petkovic, and ninth seed Carla Suárez Navarro en route to her first final in over a year.
 In the final, she defeated former No. 1, Victoria Azarenka, in straight sets to win her first WTA Premier tournaments title.
 She then lost early at both the Indian Wells and the Miami Open to Elina Svitolina and Johanna Larsson, respectively.
 Next, she played for the Czech Republic in the semifinals against France at the Fed Cup, where she beat Caroline Garcia in three sets after saving five match points.
 The Czech Republic would go on to win the tie to advance to the finals for the fourth time in five years.